 VNXX Traffic over LIS Trunks

 Pac-West has argued that the parties have agreed to exchange VNXX traffic over LIS trunks.
 Qwest disagrees.
 Section (C)2.1.2 of the parties’ ICA specifically delineates the types of traffic that are to be exchanged under the ICA.
-With respect to the traffic and disputes at issue in this matter, there are three relevant types of traffic which are appropriately exchanged under the agreement and under the parties’ SPOP amendment to the ICA: (1) Exchange Access (intraLATA Toll non IXC) traffic, (2) Jointly Provided Switched Access (interLATA and intraLATA IXC) traffic (also known as “Meet-Point Billing” or “MPB”) and (3) Exchange Service or EAS/Local Traffic.
+With respect to the traffic and disputes at issue in this matter, there are three relevant types of traffic which are appropriately exchanged under the ICA: (1) Exchange Access (intraLATA Toll) traffic, (2) Jointly Provided Switched Access (interLATA and intraLATA IXC) traffic (also known as “Meet-Point Billing” or “MPB”) and (3) Exchange Service or EAS/Local Traffic.
 (See SPOP Amendment, Attachment 1, § 1.)

 The ICA defines those categories of traffic as follows: